-Cough medicines are commonly bought to treat coughs that occur when you have an upper respiratory tract infection (URTI).
-Cough medicines that you can buy are often divided into those for a dry cough, and those for a chesty cough.
+FCough medicines are commonly bought to treat various types of coughs that occur when you have an upper respiratory tract infection (URTI).
+Cough medicines that you can buy are often divided into those for a dry or tickly cough, and those for a chesty cough.
 It is thought that cough medicines do not really work.
-However, some people feel that they work for them and they are thought to be reasonably safe medicines.
-Children who are aged 6 years and younger should only be given simple cough mixtures such as glycerin, honey and lemon.
+However, some people feel that they work for them and they are thought to be reasonably safe to use, though it is important to check with a pharmacist if you are taking other medications.
+Children who are aged 12 years and younger should only be given cough syrups which state they are suitable for the child's age.

 What are cough medicines?

-Cough medicines aim either to suppress a dry cough, or to help you to cough up the extra phlegm (mucus) of a chesty cough when you have a URTI.
-There is little good evidence that they do help.
-This is partly because many coughs get better quickly on their own anyway, so it is hard to tell if the medicine has helped or if the cold has simply got better.
+Cough medicines or cough syrups aim either to suppress a dry cough, or to help you to cough up the phlegm (mucus) of a chesty cough when you have a URTI.
+There is no good evidence that they do help.
+This is partly because many coughs get better quickly on their own anyway, so it is hard to tell if the cough medicine has helped or if the cold has simply got better.

 Lots of cough medicines are available to buy from pharmacies or supermarkets.
 They usually contain one or more active ingredient (see the section below).